SasHiZosH/flexGallery/README.md

 # Flex Gallery

-#5 Project on JavaScript 30 Days from Wes Bos, here we have an animated gallery that will open and close itself up on click.
+#5 Project on JavaScript 30 Days by Wes Bos, here we have an animated gallery that will open and close itself up on click.